 especially well-camouflaged on Plumularia

 lagenifera hydroids.
-The setae on the antennae
+The setae

 are apparently used to scrape algae off the body.
 Filter